moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/project-mgmt/_index.md

    * For Consulting Blocks and Dedicated Engineer Services,  we sometimes enter these engagements knowing very little about the project (as it is generally purchased as a SKU).
 Therefore, our goal is to be within +/- 10% of our estimated forecast after we have our initial EM>PS Transition Meeting

    To ensure forecast revenue is accurate go under Resource Center in Kantata:
-    *Select “Project Tab” and filter via “My Projects”
+    * Select “Project Tab” and filter via “My Projects”
     * Expand project you are allocating for so you can see all PS Engineers and yourself
       * Click on each team member’s name and submit RR request via the “activity” window opened and assign to Project Coordinator as recipient

-   If it's a FF project, we need to update the dates on the Milestones in order for it to reflect in our forecast
+   If it's a FF project, we need to update the dates on the Milestones in order for it to reflect in our forecast:
    * Forecast updates for Fixed Fee projects:
       * Open your project and open the “Task Tracker” tab
       * Expand milestones